-Jodi Nan Hildebrandt is the founder and creator of the Connexions Classroom based in Orem Utah.
+Jodi Hildebrandt is an author, life coach, and the founder and creator of the Connexions Classroom based in Orem Utah.
 The curriculum is strongly based on her five years of experience working at Cirque Lodge, a drug rehabilitation center that focuses on treating addiction.
 After leaving Cirque Lodge, Jodi designed and created the Connexions 101 course which is a basis for teachings throughout the various counseling programs that are offered through her Connexions Classroom.

 The core teachings of Connexions is that for a person to achieve true “connection” with another human being, they must not be in “distortion”.
 Distortion is a broad term defined by Jodi.
 By taking her course people learn they are “in” distortion by the following:

 - being addicted (spouse, work, shopping, electronic games, sleep, social media, driving, receiving compliments, exercise, eating, drugs or alcohol, sex, pornography, hobbies, entertainment.
 The things you can become addicted to are endless. )

 - living in lust (being sexually attracted to your spouse)

 Jodi asserts everyone is in distortion and all experience the above but she can help you to overcome distortion and live in Truth.